wrex/rexs.tips/content/guitar/Fundamentals/harmony/triads/_index.md

 ---

-Chords are just any number of notes played simultaneously.
-Technically, you could have two-note chords (AKA [dyads](https://en.wikipedia.org/wiki/Dyad_(music))) but most people consider three-note chords ([triads](https://en.wikipedia.org/wiki/Triad_(music))) to be the simplest possible place to start making useful harmony.
+As we discussed, chords are just multiple notes played simultaneously.
+Technically, you could have [two-note chords](https://en.wikipedia.org/wiki/Dyad_(music)), but most people consider three-note chords ([triads](https://en.wikipedia.org/wiki/Triad_(music))) to be the simplest possible place to start making useful harmony.

 If notes are the atoms, triads form the molecules of western harmony.

+This is a very old video on triads that I really need to re-record:

+{{< youtube mMzE5nxo4mY  >}}

 ### Diatonic triads